 To assist with the soils ability to hold the right amount of water, they added several tons of stones to their vineyards.
 Most importantly, they are now using organic farming techniques and are heading into a biodynamic direction on at least some of their parcels.

 Horses are used in the vineyards.
 They employ 4 different, sturdy French breeds and if you meet them they are named; Quanou, Nola, Marquise and Varyx.

 Chateau Jean Faure Vineyards, Terroir, Grapes, Winemaking

 Malolactic fermentation takes place in French oak barrels.
-The wine of Chateau Jean Faure is aged in 60% new, French oak barrels for an average of 18 months.
-Stephane Derenoncourt consults the wine making at this St. Emilion property.
-Production is on average, close to 8,000 cases of Chateau Jean Faure per vintage.
+It should be noted the aging for Chateau Jean Faure is done in a combination of 40% new French oak barrels, demi-muid and foudres.
+Stephane Derenoncourt consults the winemaking and vineyard management.
+Production is on average, close to 5,000 cases of Chateau Jean Faure per vintage.